nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

 ```

 The function then passes the initial solver state to the `solver` function,
-which is where most the magic happens:
+which is where most of the magic happens:

 ```haskell
 solutions :: SolverState -> [SolverState]